For Index of Brides, CLICK HERE

 Tuesday evening, 30th May to witness the marriage of Miss Emma Augusta, only

-contracting parties.
-The members of the Adolphustown Epworth League, of which
+friends of the contracting parties.
+The members of the Adolphustown Epworth League,

-the bride is president, attended to the decorating the church, and deserve
+of which the bride is president, attended to the decorating the church, and

-much credit for the artistic manner in which they arranged flowers and
+deserve much credit for the artistic manner in which they arranged flowers

-evergreens.
-The ushers, Mr. Harry Allison and Mr. B. Roblin, did their duties
+and evergreens.
+The ushers, Mr. Harry Allison and Mr. B. Roblin, did their

 the hour set for the ceremony, the organist, Mrs. M. Trumpour, took her place